Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 The `U2FAuthentication\Fido2\AuthenticatorSelectionCriteria` object is intended to select the appropriate authenticators to participate in the creation operation.

-* Attachment: indicates if the device should be attached on the platform or not.
+* Attachment: indicates if the device should be attached on the platform or not or if there is no requirement about it.
-* Resident key: requirements regarding resident credentials.
+* Resident key: indicates if a resident key mandatory or not (default `false`).
 * User presence: requirements regarding the user verification.
 Eligible authenticators are filtered and only capable of satisfying this requirement will interact with the user.

 ```php